molloy-lab/ck-phylo-workshop/day2/README.md

 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) with **support weighting** on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

-*  TREE-QMC, like ASTRAL, is a heuristic for the maximum quartet species tree problem (the optimal solution to this problem is a consistent estimator under the MSC [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
-TREE-QMC weights quartets based on their relevance to a current subproblem in a way that does not perturb expected frequencies under MSC but has practical benefits for larger numbers of taxa [[Han & Molloy, 2023]](https://doi.org/10.1101/gr.277629.122), which doesn't apply here.
 * The **support quartet weighting** scheme was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE).
 It weights quartets by the support of their *internal* branch (lower support is downweighted and higher support is upweighted); this approach is consistent under the "MSC+Random Noise+Support model".
-It has since been implemented in TREE-QMC, and a related approach has been implemented in ASTRID; see [Liu & Warnow, 2023](https://doi.org/10.1186/s13015-023-00230-6).
+It has since been implemented in TREE-QMC, and a related approach has been implemented in ASTRID [[Liu & Warnow, 2023]](https://doi.org/10.1186/s13015-023-00230-6).
-* Note that support only weighting does not automatically build with ASTRAL/ASTER so we did not run it.
+* Note that support weighting does not automatically build with ASTRAL/ASTER so we did not run it.

 Group 3
 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) with **length weighting** on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

-*  TREE-QMC, like ASTRAL, is a heuristic for the maximum quartet species tree problem (the optimal solution to this problem is a consistent estimator under the MSC [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
-TREE-QMC weights quartets based on their relevance to a current subproblem in a way that does not perturb expected frequencies under MSC but has practical benefits for larger numbers of taxa [[Han & Molloy, 2023]](https://doi.org/10.1101/gr.277629.122), which doesn't apply here.
 * The **length quartet weighting** scheme was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE).
 It weights quartets by the lengths of their *terminal* branches (longer branches are downweighted and shorter branches are upweighted); this approach is consistent under the MSC.
-It has since been implemented in TREE-QMC, and a related approach has been implemented in ASTRID; see [Liu & Warnow, 2023](https://doi.org/10.1186/s13015-023-00230-6).
+It has since been implemented in TREE-QMC, and a related approach has been implemented in ASTRID [[Liu & Warnow, 2023]]](https://doi.org/10.1186/s13015-023-00230-6).
-* Note that length only weighting does not automatically build with ASTRAL/ASTER so we did not run it.
+* Note that length weighting does not automatically build with ASTRAL/ASTER so we did not run it.

 Group 4
 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) with **hybrid weighting** on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

-*  TREE-QMC, like ASTRAL, is a heuristic for the maximum quartet species tree problem (the optimal solution to this problem is a consistent estimator under the MSC [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
-TREE-QMC weights quartets based on their relevance to a current subproblem in a way that does not perturb expected frequencies under MSC but has practical benefits for larger numbers of taxa [[Han & Molloy, 2023]](https://doi.org/10.1101/gr.277629.122), which doesn't apply here.
 * The **hybrid quartet weighting scheme**, which combines length and support weighting, was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE); it has since been implemented in TREE-QMC.
 * Note that ASTRAL-hybrid gave the same result as TREE-QMC-hybrid in our analyses.